 - Historical Studies 2103

-Australian history; British Empire and postcolonial history; biography; women's and gender history; transnational history; whiteness and settler colonialism.
+Australian history; British Empire and postcolonial history; biography; political history; women's and gender history; transnational history; whiteness and settler colonialism.

 Angela Woollacott is the Manning Clark Professor of History.
 From 2004 to 2009 she was Professor of Modern History at Macquarie University.
 Prior to that she was a Professor of History at Case Western Reserve University in Cleveland, Ohio.

-Her areas of research, research supervision and teaching include white settler colonialism; Australian history; British Empire and postcolonial history; women's and gender history; biography; modernity and transnational histories.
+Her areas of research, research supervision and teaching include Australian history; British Empire and postcolonial history; political history; women's and gender history; biography; colonialism; modernity and transnational histories.

-Professor Woollacott is a Fellow of the Royal Historical Society, a Fellow of the Academy of Social Sciences in Australia, a Fellow of the Australian Academy of the Humanities, and is currently the Vice President of the Australian Historical Association.
+Professor Woollacott is a Fellow of the Royal Historical Society, a Fellow of the Academy of Social Sciences in Australia, a Fellow of the Australian Academy of the Humanities, and is currently the President of the Australian Historical Association.
 She has been a visiting professor at Oberlin College; a visiting scholar at Dartmouth College, the University of Melbourne, the University of Adelaide, and the University of California, Berkeley; and in 2002 she was a Visiting Fellow at the Humanities Research Centre at ANU.

 1. Don Dunstan: A Biography

 I currently hold an Australian Research Council Discovery Project grant to research and write a full, comprehensive biography of Don Dunstan, the transformative Premier of South Australia in the 1960s-70s who was a major political figure nationally and internationally.